TOP ROPE AND LEAD CLIMBING SAFETY RULES

 An instructional video can be found here.

-AGE-RELATED RULES FOR BOULDERING
+AGE-RELATED RULES FOR CLIMBING AND BOULDERING